We will create products and technologies that help transform customer workplaces and resolve social issues.

 We are participating in a national project led by the Japan Agency for Medical Research and Development, which is undertaking joint research with Osaka University.

 The Ricoh Group consistently earmarks 5% to 6% of consolidated sales for R&D to ensure a steady stream of innovation.
-In fiscal 2016, R&D expenses reached ¥118.5 billion, or about 5.3% of sales.
-Of this amount, 13.5%, or ¥16.0 billion, went into basic research.
+In the fiscal year ended March 31, 2017, R&D expenses reached ¥114.3 billion, or about 5.6% of sales.
+Of this amount, 10.7%, or ¥12.3 billion, went into basic research.

-We accordingly continue to acquire patents actively in Japan and abroad.
-Thereby the number of registered patents overseas has significantly increased since fiscal 2015.
+We have deployed strategies to expand our domains, reinforcing core businesses, globalizing by cultivating operations in emerging nations, and launching new businesses.
+We accordingly continue to secure patents in Japan and abroad.
+As a result, the number of registered patents overseas has exceeded the number in Japan since the fiscal year ended March 31, 2015.
 We are conducting a review of maintained patent rights by assessing future market and business conditions and determining whether to abandon any unnecessary patent rights.